Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works

 \subsubsection{The `primary text'}

-\citet[p.~1]{moore2018rock} contrast the `primary text' (the sounds themselves) with the `secondary text' (commentaries on the sounds). \citeauthor{moore2018rock} argue that popular music analysis has focused too much on the `secondary text' and not enough on the `primary text'.
-According to \citet[p.~338]{keil1966motion}, if analysis centres on the `primary text', the analyst's main duty is to explain the syntax or grammatical rules of the musical system, as `[a]ll music has syntax or embodied meaning'.
-In this article, we concentrate on the `primary text' to understand the syntax and grammatical rules related to pitch in Primaal's music.
+\citet[p.~1]{moore2018rock} oppose the `primary text' (what is constituted by the sounds themselves) to the `secondary text' (the commentaries on the sounds), and consider that insufficient attention has been paid to the `primary text' in popular music analysis.
+If the analysis of popular music focuses on the `primary text' then, according to \citet[p.~338]{keil1966motion}, it may be `the analyst's primary obligation [...] to elucidate the syntax or grammatical rules of the musical system or style with which he is dealing', on the grounds that `[a]ll music has syntax or embodied meaning'.
+In this article, we focus on the `primary text' and attempt to elucidate the syntax and grammatical rules that relate to pitch in Primaal's music.